-The main goal of simulations shown in Figure 3a is to study the dusty plasma (including small MSP) parameters associated with observations shown in Figure 2 by including small dust particles in the model as well as photo-detachment current.
-The reason for choosing such a small particle size is to study the relaxation time after the heater turn-off and compare that with the experimental data shown in Figure 2.
-It should be noted that $T_e/T_i$ was estimated to be around 3 during this experiment.
-The same ratio for $T_e/T_i$ has been considered in the simulations.
-As can be seen in Figure 3a, the dashed line shows the simulation results for $r_d$ =2.5 nm and solid lines denotes the results for $r_d$ =2 nm.
-The photo-detachment coefficient $\alpha$ is assumed to be 0.001 in all cases.
-Higher dust densities are considered for smaller dust radius to get the best agreement with the experimental data.
-As can be seen in Figure 3a, all cases show a reduction of radar signal by about 80% during heating which are consistent with the observations shown in Figure 2.
-A sharp increase of signal amplitude right after the turn-off to its value before the heater turn-on is predicted which is of the order of 3 sec.
-This is in agreement with the experimental data which shows the increase of radar echo strength within 5 sec after the heater turn-off.
-The maximum amplitude of turn off overshoot of the order of 1.2 is predicted for $r_d$ 2 nm, $n_d = 320 \%$ and $r_d = 2.5$ nm, $n_d = 235 \%$ .
-The main difference between the cases with $r_d = 2$ nm and 2.5 nm is the behavior of radar signal during heater turn-off and after the maximum amplitude is reached.
-According to Figure 3a, dust radius 2.5 nm shows a faster decay after the heater turn-off to the initial amplitude.
-The relaxation time after the heater turn-off is about 65 s for dust radius 2.5 nm which is in reasonable agreement with the experimental observations.
-The relaxation time estimated for $r_d = 2$ nm is about 100 sec.
-Havnes et al., (2011) proposed the photo-detachment current as the main reason for the observed relaxation time.
-Considering the computational results presented in Figure 3a, combination of photo-detachment current and small dust radius produce the best agreement with the observations.
-This contradicts the conclusion of Havnes et al. (2011) who overlooked the role of small dust particles on such a long relaxation time.
-It should be noted for $\nu{in}$ larger than 10 Hz, a small turn-on overshoot is observed (within 5 s of heater turn-on) in the numerical simulations.
+The main goal of simulations shown in Figure 3a is to study the dusty plasma (including small MSP) parameters associated with observations shown in Figure 2 by including small dust particles in the model as well as photodetachment current.
+The reason for choosing such a small particle size is to study the relaxation time after the heater turnoff and compare that with the experimental data shown in Figure 2.
+It should be noted that T_e/T_i was estimated to be around 3 during this experiment.
+The same ratio for T_e/T_i has been considered in the simulations.
+As can be seen in Figure 3a, the dashed line shows the simulation results for $r_d = 2.5$ nm and solid lines denote the results for $r_d = 2$ nm.
+The photodetachment coefficient α is assumed to be 0.001 in all cases.
+Higher dust densities are considered for smaller dust radius to obtain the best agreement with the experimental data.
+As can be seen in Figure 3a, all cases show a reduction of radar signal by about 80% during heating which is consistent with the observations shown in Figure 2.
+A sharp increase of signal amplitude right after the turnoff to its value before the heater turn-on is predicted, which is of the order of 3 s.
+This is in agreement with the experimental data which show the increase of radar echo strength within 5 s after the heater turnoff.
+The maximum amplitude of turnoff overshoot of the order of 1.2 is predicted for $r_d = 2$ nm, $n_d = 320\%$ and $r_d = 2.5$ nm, $n_d = 235\%$.
+The main difference between the cases with $r_d = 2$ nm and 2.5 nm is the behavior of radar signal during heater turnoff and after the maximum amplitude is reached.
+According to Figure 3a, dust radius 2.5 nm shows a faster decay after the heater turnoff to the initial amplitude.
+The relaxation time after the heater turnoff is about 65 s for dust radius 2.5 nm, which is in reasonable agreement with the experimental observations.
+The relaxation time estimated for $r_d = 2$ nm is about 100 s.
+Havnes et al. [2011] proposed the photodetachment current as the main reason for the observed relaxation time.
+Considering the computational results presented in Figure 3a, combination of photodetachment current and small dust radius produces the best agreement with the observations.
+This contradicts the conclusion of Havnes et al. [2011] who overlooked the role of small dust particles on such a long relaxation time.
+It should be noted for v{in} larger than 105 Hz, a small turn-on overshoot is observed (within 5 s of heater turn-on) in the numerical simulations.
 The presence of the turn-on overshoot at 56 MHz is possible and may not be observed due to high absorption rate at 8 MHz or low time resolution of the radar.